-Our exposure to interest rate risk in our banking book activities arises from differences in interest earned or paid as interest rates change, due to the reset characteristics of our assets and liabilities.
-Apart from our fixed-rate debt, a significant portion of both our assets and liabilities reset frequently in relation to interest rates, therefore limiting our exposure to interest rate risk.
-We evaluate our sensitivity to changes in interest rates across a range of interest rate scenarios.
-One of the methodologies used to monitor our sensitivity to interest rate risk is the Economic Value of Equity (EVE) sensitivity analysis.
+The firm's exposure to interest rate risk in its banking book activities arises from differences in interest earned or paid as interest rates change, due to the reset characteristics of the firm's assets and liabilities.
+Apart from the firm's fixed-rate debt, a significant portion of both its assets and liabilities reset frequently in relation to interest rates, therefore limiting the firm's exposure to interest rate risk.
+The firm evaluates its sensitivity to changes in interest rates across a range of interest rate scenarios.
+One of the methodologies used to monitor the firm's sensitivity to interest rate risk is the Economic Value of Equity (EVE) sensitivity analysis.
 This measures the change in the present value of banking book assets and liabilities as a function of different interest rate assumptions.

-For further information regarding asset-liability management, see "Risk Management - Liquidity Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+See "Risk Management - Liquidity Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about asset-liability management.

-Cautionary Note on Forward-Looking Statements
+Forward-Looking Statements

-We have included in these disclosures, and our management may make, statements that may constitute "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
-Forward-looking statements are not historical facts or statements of current conditions, but instead represent only our beliefs regarding future events, many of which, by their nature, are inherently uncertain and outside our control.
-These statements may relate to, among other things, (i) our future plans and objectives and results, (ii) the objectives and effectiveness of our risk management and liquidity policies, and (iii) the effect of changes to the regulations applicable to us, as well as our future status, activities or reporting under U.S. or non-U.S. banking and financial regulation.
-For more information on forward-looking statements, refer to "Cautionary Statement Pursuant to the U.S. Private Securities Litigation Reform Act of 1995" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+The firm has included in these disclosures, and management may make, statements that may constitute "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
+Forward-looking statements are not historical facts or statements of current conditions, but instead represent only the firm's beliefs regarding future events, many of which, by their nature, are inherently uncertain and outside of the firm's control.
+These statements may relate to, among other things, (i) the firm's future plans and results, (ii) the objectives and effectiveness of the firm's risk management and liquidity policies, and (iii) the effect of changes to the regulations, and the firm's future status, activities or reporting under banking and financial regulation.
+See "Forward-Looking Statements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about forward-looking statements.

-We have provided in this report information regarding interest rate sensitivity.
-Certain statements with respect to potential net revenue impact from a hypothetical change in interest rates on our banking book and trading book assets and common equity and fixed-rate liabilities are forward-looking statements that are based on the current composition of our balance sheet and do not address any adverse impacts on our businesses that could be caused by a change in interest rates.
-The estimated impact to our net revenues does not reflect our expectations regarding movement of interest rates in the near term or any estimated business revenue that might be generated in a changing interest rate environment.
+The firm has provided information about interest rate sensitivity in this report.
+Certain statements with respect to potential net revenue impact from a hypothetical change in interest rates on the firm's banking book and trading book assets and common equity and fixed-rate liabilities are forward-looking statements that are based on the current composition of the firm's balance sheet and do not address any adverse impacts on the firm's businesses that could be caused by a change in interest rates.
+The estimated impact to the firm's net revenues does not reflect its expectations regarding movement of interest rates in the near term or any estimated business revenue that might be generated in a changing interest rate environment.

-It is possible that our actual results and financial condition may differ, possibly materially, from the anticipated results and financial condition indicated in these forward-looking statements.
-Important factors that could cause our actual results and financial condition to differ from those indicated in these statements include, among others, those discussed in "Risk Factors" in Part I, Item 1A in our 2020 Form 10-K.
+It is possible that the firm's actual results and financial condition may differ, possibly materially, from the anticipated results and financial condition in these forwardlooking statements.
+Important factors that could cause the firm's results and financial condition to differ from those in these statements include, among others, those described in "Risk Factors" in Part I, Item 1A in the 2020 Form 10-K.